 Squash needs regular watering, especially during the summer heat.
 Once seedlings are 5-6 inches tall, mulch them well with straw to keep the soil from drying out too fast.
 To keep the soil continually moist and avoid the dreaded powdery mildew, keep water off the leaves and vines by using drip or soaker hose irrigation.

 Winter squash can be grown upward on a fence or trellis if you don’t want to have vines all through your garden.
 If you plan on training them up this way, you can plant your seedlings just 2 feet apart.
 In this case, don’t plant them in little groups, but rather just one plant every 2 feet.

 On trellises, the plant won’t be able to support heavy, mature squashes up in the air on its own.
 So get creative and support those fruits with slings or nets fashioned from pantyhose, old t-shirts, or mesh produce bags.
 Just be sure to tie them to the trellis, not the vines.

 Like cucumbers, squash vines will first have a round of male-only flowers come to bloom before the female ones do.
 So don’t be alarmed if none of the first blossoms set any fruit.
 They aren’t supposed to.

-Troubleshooting Squash Pests and Diseases
+Winter Squash Pests and Diseases